rMazeiks/Modern-Blender-Theme/README.md

 ![Video editing view](/screenshots/Dark/Video%20Editing.png)

 ## Concept
 The idea was to create a theme that doesn't hurt your eyes.
 No lines were used; borders were instead defined by changes in colors.
-Instead of bright colors, most of the UI elements use shades of gray.
+And instead of bright colors, most of the UI elements use shades of gray so you can focus on your work without distractions.

 ![Checkboxes](/screenshots/ui/checkboxes.png)